 He doesn't know who got killed.
 It isn't even clear if he knows that time did indeed reset (he seems to be able to deduct it from the way Koichi acts), so the only way to be sure was to wait until the repeat-death happens.

 Notice the newspaper box behind Kira when he resets time.
 FORESHADOWING!!!
-Besides they know where he lives, time resets they go to Kira's house and kill him in 2 seconds.
+Besides they know where he lives, once time resets, they go to Kira's house and kill him in 2 seconds.

 Silver Chariot is also unique in regards to Stands because of its armour — it can be attacked, but if its armour isn't penetrated, Polnareff won't be hurt.
 This applies to its sword as well; notice, for instance, how Vanilla Ice's Cream swallows the sword's tip, but it doesn't hurt Polnareff's hands.

-The way that Joseph lost the bet against the D'arby the Gambler.
-Which was based on not spilling water.
-When there's no evidence that stand users can necessarily see the Ripple energy and one of the things he learned to do when he first started training in Hamon was how to make water keep its shape even if you turn the glass upside down or break it.
+The way that Joseph lost the bet against D'arby the Gambler, which was based on not spilling water.
+When there's no evidence that Stand users can necessarily see the Ripple energy and one of the things he learned to do when he first started training in Hamon was how to make water keep its shape even if you turn the glass upside down or break it.
 That... that really bugged me.

 And then there was the problem with the Lovers trying to implant a Dio spore into the body of a preternaturally talented Ripple user.
-Come to think of it, the entire dearth of Ripples on Josef's part.
-Stands may be the only things that can harm other stands, but normal objects can at least block and distract them and I can't help but think that Hamon'd be really useful when dealing with the users.
-Stuff like the Jojo Crackers could have really helped improve his offensive game and the various water tricks would have been really helpful against Dark Blue Moon, Geb and D'arby, as well as possibly shielding him from Justice.
-And if he learned his mother's Ripple Hypnotism, he would have a much less complicated method for interrogating any captured stand users.
+Come to think of it, the entire dearth of Ripple usage on Joseph's part.
+Stands may be the only things that can harm other Stands, but normal objects can at least block and distract them and I can't help but think that Hamon'd be really useful when dealing with the users.
+Stuff like the Jojo Crackers could have really helped improve his offensive game and the various water tricks would have been really helpful against Dark Blue Moon, Geb, and D'arby, as well as possibly shielding him from Justice.
+And if he learned his mother's Ripple Hypnotism, he would have a much less complicated method for interrogating any captured Stand users.